OkieOth/yacg/docs/standard_extensions.md

 ```

 ## Marks type properties as visual key field
-To mark a property as visual key (e.g. label, name, caption, ...) add the '__visualKey' entry.
+To mark a property as visual key (e.g. label, name, caption, ...) add the 'x-visualKey' entry.

 ```json
         ...